Legislative amendments are a win for injured workers

 That’s when the Ontario Network of Injured Worker Groups, Injured Worker Consultants, and Margery Wardle decided that enough was enough.
 Represented by Christine Davies, they commenced a Charter challenge that sought to ensure a fair claims process for all workers with mental health injuries, not just those whose injuries occurred after January 1, 2018.

-Now faced with a Charter challenge, the government finally decided to amend the Act again, this time to allow individuals whose injuries predate 2018 to claim benefits for mental stress.
+Now faced with a Charter challenge, the government finally decided to amend the Act again, this time to allow individuals whose injuries predate 2018 to claim benefits for chronic mental stress.

 Bill 177, The Stronger, Fairer Ontario Act (Budget Measures), 2017, added transitional provisions to the Act to give all individuals with mental stress injuries access to a fair process for their claims to be adjudicated.
 The transitional provisions: